 - Helps in audits and achieve excellence in Total Productive Maintenance (TPM), Reliability Centered Maintenance (RCM) and World Class Manufacturing (WCM).

 How does the Industry use CMMS?

 All industries need their assets to be maintained.
-CMMS systems have used for many years in large organizations, and now with cloud even smaller businesses are leveraging the power of CMMS for their business benefits.
+Maintenance Software has been used for many years in large organizations, and now with cloud even Small and Medium businesses are leveraging the power of CMMS for their business benefits.
 CMMS finds applications across a broad spectrum of industries.